rodolphe74/Vg5kGraphics/README.md

 - a real VG5000,
 - or a [VG5000 emulator](http://dcvg5k.free.fr/download/emu/dcvg5k_20220226.zip).

 The binary code is relocated at adress $5000 in hexadecimal (20480 in decimal).
 In the emulator, type F9 to access to the "Mise au point" panel.
 Then set "Adresse" to 5000 in the right field.
-Then load "hopper.bin" file by clicking on the right sided button.
+Then load "hopper.bin" file by clicking on the "charger un fichier" button.

 ![mop](/images/misopoint.png)